Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/lesson-05.md

 Take some time to do the following:

-1. Follow the guide [here](https://pages.github.com) to setup your GitHub Pages.
+1. Follow the guide [here](https://pages.github.com) to set up your GitHub Pages.
 1. Add a link to your GitHub Pages repo in the project tracker.

 For inspiration, here are some [example visualizations](https://github.com/soggybag/data-visualizations) on GitHub Pages.